AvijitBag/OceanFFT/README.md

       ```
       #define SYCLRT_SQRT_HALF_F 0.707106781f
       ```
-> **Note**: OceanFFT CUDA sample includes openGL feature as well, Since SYCL does not support openGL we donot migrate openGL functions.
+> **Note**: OceanFFT CUDA sample includes OpenGL feature as well, Since SYCL does not support OpenGL we do not migrate OpenGL  functions.

 ## Build and Run the `oceanFFT` Sample